isabellegoralsky/cs174a-project/README.md

   - Fix text display
     - Make strikes be red X's
     - Fix rotation
+  - Improve recipes
+    - More variation in amounts/ingredients, once we have more fruit
+    - Multiples as x2?
+    - Use control panel?
+    - Probability of ingredient inclusion?
+  - Put correct fruit outside on the ground or something?
   - Level system
     - You lost! popup?
     - Change speedup amount?
-  - Improve recipes
-    - More variation (diff amounts, more fruits too, implement multiples of 1 fruit - like x3)
-    - Use control panel?
-    - Probability of ingredient inclusion?
   - Collision - speed up then decel? some randomness?
   - Level timer?
-  - Put correct fruit outside on the ground or something?
 - General
   - Clean/organize code
     - Top part with const defns looks ugly